DarioDemix/quarkus-s3/README.md

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

 You can also connect to http://localhost:8080/s3.html

+### Dev Services

+In dev mode, the app will automatically raise a fully configured MinIO container with an initial bucket:
+>quarkus.s3.quickstart

+You need a running _docker daemon_ to make it work.

+It can be disabled by setting this property in _application.yaml_:
+> %dev.quarkus.s3.enabled: _false_

 ## Packaging and running the application